HealthThe Future of Healthcare: How Technology and Trends Are Transforming Care

 Organizations that meet these emerging needs with user-friendly digital platforms and predictable fees will capture market share.
 On the flip side, those that lag in consumer experience risk extinction.
 Survival depends on transforming into full-fledged health services versus just illness repair shops.

-The End of One-Size-Fits All Care
+The End of One-Size-Fits-All Care

 Perhaps most profoundly, the new generation of savvy healthcare consumers demands care delivery centered on their unique needs and preferences.
 No longer will population health averages suffice.
 Tailored solutions are required.

 This expectation of personalization is propelling the growth of precision medicine which uses individual genetic profiles to predict disease risk and optimize prevention.
-Consumers also increasingly track their own biomarkers via wearable devices and demand providers integrate the data.
+Consumers also increasingly track their biomarkers via wearable devices and demand providers integrate the data.
 The future of healthcare turns general guidelines into plans of care made just for you.

 Development of a Different Delivery Model